 The following license plans give the Global administrator access to Microsoft Teams: Business Essentials; Business Premium; Enterprise E1, E3, or E5; Enterprise E4 (for anyone who purchased this plan prior to its retirement).
 For more information about license plans, see: How do I get access to Microsoft Teams?

 - Grant the Global administrator Owner level permissions

 If you want to back up Public Folders, make sure that the Global administrator has Owner level permissions on all folders.
 If you have existing Public Folders, make sure to grant the Global admin Owner level permissions at the root level, as well as check that the Global admin has these permissions on all sub-folders down the entire hierarchy.
 If you create a new Public Folder, then simply make sure to set Owner permissions at the root level and all new sub-folders will automatically have the proper permissions.

-In Office 365, you can create groups by selecting Groups in the left navigation pane, and then choosing Add a group.
-For a full guide on how to create groups, see: Create an Office 365 group in the admin center.
+In Microsoft 365, you can create groups by selecting Groups > Active groups in the left navigation pane, and then choosing Add a group.
+For a full guide on how to create groups, see: Create a group in Microsoft 365 admin center.